42Squares/LightPaper/WhatsNew/ver1.1.md

 * Jekyll table output is now supported in MultiMarkdown mode as well
 * About 30% of the code has been rewritten using the latest Swift programming language.
 This makes us very happy :)
 * Word counting algorithm as been optimized and is only calculated when needed
+* You can now use spaces instead of tabs.
+Change it from the Preferences window
+* Duplicate line(s), move line(s) up or down - all with shortcuts.
+Access them from Edit menu item
+* Detects external file changes and reload (Resolves #18)
 * Improves memory and CPU consumption

 #### BUG FIXES

-* Fixes a bug where it would crash for some users while using GitHub Flavored Markdown
+* Fixed a bug where it would crash for some users while using GitHub Flavored Markdown
-* Fixes a bug where the Jekyll table wouldn't be hidden
+* Fixed a bug where the Jekyll table wouldn't be hidden
-* Fixes auto-bulleting for triple dashes (---)
+* Fixed auto-bulleting for triple dashes (---)
+* Bring back services menu
+* Fixed HTML export encoding
+* Fixed some random crashes for some users
-* Fixes some more memory leaks
+* Fixed some more memory leaks